-An afternoon of artmaking activities that invites families to reimagine their homes and communities.
+An afternoon of artmaking activities that invited families to reimagine their homes and communities.

 In conjunction with:

-Living in America has been curated by The Temple Hoyne Buell Center for the Study of American Architecture at Columbia University’s Graduate School of Architecture, Planning, and Preservation (GSAPP), and is co-presented by The Buell Center, The Miriam and Ira D. Wallach Art Gallery, and Avery Architectural and Fine Arts Library.
-The exhibition is presented in correlation with Frank Lloyd Wright at 150: Unpacking the Archive, on view at The Museum of Modern Art, New York, from June 12 through October 1, 2017.
-“Broad Acres and Narrow Lots,” an associated essay by David Smiley, Assistant Director of the Urban Design Program at Columbia GSAPP, is included in the MoMA exhibition catalogue.
-Living in America’s curatorial team is composed of students from various Columbia University masters and doctoral programs together with the Center staff and in close collaboration with archivists from the Avery Architectural and Fine Arts library and other institutions.
+Living in America was curated by the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University’s Graduate School of Architecture, Planning, and Preservation (GSAPP), and was co-presented by the Buell Center, the Miriam and Ira D. Wallach Art Gallery, and Avery Architectural and Fine Arts Library.
+The exhibition was presented in correlation with Frank Lloyd Wright at 150: Unpacking the Archive, which was on view at the Museum of Modern Art, New York, from June 12 through October 1, 2017.
+“Broad Acres and Narrow Lots,” an associated essay by David Smiley, Assistant Director of the Urban Design Program at Columbia GSAPP, was included in the MoMA exhibition catalogue.
+Living in America’s curatorial team was composed of students from various Columbia University masters and doctoral programs together with the Center's staff and in close collaboration with archivists from the Avery Architectural and Fine Arts library and other institutions.